Skip to content

 An introductory overview of the tools and techniques for extracting knowledge from data.
 Topics to be covered include Python basics, visualization, sampling, hypothesis testing, estimation, prediction, certainty assessment, and informed decision making.
 The necessary preparation is three years of high-school mathematics including algebra 2.

-Principles of Microeconomics (3 credits), A/F, Introduction to supply and demand analysis; study of competition and monopoly power; resource allocation, pricing and the market system; business and labor regulation; and income distribution.
+Introduction to supply and demand analysis; study of competition and monopoly power; resource allocation, pricing and the market system; business and labor regulation; and income distribution.
 This course requires a mathematical background including two years of high school algebra or MATH 060.
 Sophomore standing recommended.

 An introduction to early childhood, elementary, and secondary education for students interested in teaching.
 Students will explore their potential for teaching in light of admission criteria and licensure requirements.
 Includes study of historical and social foundations of education topics such as inquiry into the teaching and learning process, schools in a multicultural and diverse society, the profession of teaching principles of cooperative group learning and cultural differences, communication, and stereotyping.
 Fifteen hours of field experience is included.